-Before the FDA will accept a 510(k) submission for substantive review, the FDA will first assess whether the submission satisfies a minimum threshold of acceptability.
-If the FDA determines that the 510(k) submission is incomplete, the FDA will issue a "Refuse to Accept" letter which generally outlines the information the FDA believes is necessary to permit a substantive review and to reach a determination regarding substantial equivalence.
+Before the FDA will accept a 510(k) submission for substantive review, the FDA will first assess whether the submission satisfies a minimum threshold of acceptability through its eSTAR submission form.
+If the eSTAR does not pass technical screening (i.e., an eSTAR is provided where none of the attachments to a question are relevant to the question, or if an inaccurate response is provided to any question), the submission may be put on an early Technical Screening hold for 180 days, until a complete replacement eSTAR is submitted.
 An applicant must submit the requested information before the FDA will proceed with additional review of the submission.
 Once the 510(k) submission is accepted for review, by regulation, the FDA has 90 days to review and issue a determination.
 As a practical matter, clearance often takes longer.
 The FDA may require additional information, including clinical data, to make a determination regarding substantial equivalence.